EC528-Fall-2024/phone-pay-budget-tracker/README.md

 - Able to manage data and see its overview from the admin portal

 Stretch Goals:
-- ML analysis of data?
+- Integrating machine learning for data analysis
-- payment through app?
+- Integrate payments through the app so financial data will upload automatically instead of manually

 ## 6. Release Planning